HeatherOrtegaMcMillan/harry_potter_sideproject/README.md

 4. Use info to analyize and answer other questions later on
     - i.e. Breakdown of alliterative names, like Godric Gryffendor
     - i.e. People who lived and died by house or some other parameter
+5. Turn into downloadable package using pip, for use in the terminal.

+### Cleaning the Data
+This process actually took quite a while.
+I initially found a JSON of data from TheDavidBarton's github (HP Project)[https://github.com/theDavidBarton/the-harry-potter-database/blob/master/resources/characters.json].
+And I used **Beautiful Soup** to scrap info from [this website](http://magical-menagerie.com/wizardry/full-character-listing/).
+I also used **FuzzyWuzzy** to compare the slightly different names in order to add the info that was scraped, to the JSON.